Arbitrarily large $p$-torsion in Tate-Shafarevich groups: Introduction

 In Section \ref{sec:mucovers} and \ref{sec:mudescent}, we prove some preliminary material on $\mu_p$-covers and $\mu_p$-descent.
 Most of this will be well-known to experts, but we have customized the discussion to our needs and made it fairly self-contained.
 In Section \ref{sec:jacobians}, we specialize the discussion to $\mu_p$-covers of Jacobians of superelliptic curves.
 In Section \ref{sec:arblarge}, we prove Theorem \ref{thm:explicittorsor}.
 We must show that the torsors have local points everywhere and yet have no rational points.
 For most primes $\ell$, it is easy to see that the torsors have $\Q_\ell$-points using the fact that almost all of the primes in the set $\{p_1,\cdots, p_t\} \cup U$ are $p$-th powers modulo each other.
 The subtle case is where $\ell = p_i$, and in this case we construct points explicitly using the torsion points $D_0 = (0,0) - \infty$ and $D_1= (3uk,0) - \infty$ on $J$.
 The more interesting argument is the proof that the torsors have no global points.
 For this, we first show that the two global torsion divisors $D_0$ and $D_1$ generate a certain quotient of $J(\Q_{p_i})$, for each $p_i$.
 The presence of the powers of $3$ in the model of the curve, and the fact that $3$ is not a $p$-th power locally, then ``glues together'' the localizations of the torsors in a certain way that makes it impossible for them to have a global point unless the parameter $q$ is divisible by either all or none of the primes $p_1, \ldots, p_t$.
 The particular choice of the prime $3$ here is not special (we could replace it by $5$ or $7$, etc.) but the presence of this ``gluing prime'' plays the crucial role in the argument.

 In Section~\ref{sec:proofofThm1}, we deduce Theorem~\ref{thm:mainthm} from Theorem~\ref{thm:explicittorsor}.
 First, we use a Cebotarev argument to show that given $p$, the set $U$, and any $t \geq 1$, there exist primes $p_1, \ldots, p_t$ satisfying the conditions of Theorem~\ref{thm:explicittorsor}.
 Second, the flexibility in the choice of $q$ allows us to generate a subgroup of $\FF_p$-rank at least $t - 1$ in $\Sha(A)[p]$.
 Finally, we use a theorem of Masser to show that for $100\%$ of integers $u,v$ not divisible by~$3$, the corresponding abelian variety is geometrically simple.
+In the appendix, Tom Fisher recasts our proof in terms of a Cassels-Tate pairing.